 The eighth day marks an end to your wonderful Druk Path Trek as you head to the Paro International Airport for departure.

-The tour begins with a scenic flight to Paro which is the valley town, just west of Thimphu - the capital of Bhutan.
+The tour begins with a scenic flight to Paro, the valley town, just west of Thimphu - the capital of Bhutan.
 As you look down from your window, you will witness the stunning views of Paro Dzong and the surrounding Himalayas.
-Upon your landing in Paro, our representative from Third Rock Adventures will come to welcome you and escort you to your hotel.
+Upon your landing in Paro, our Bhutanese guide from Third Rock Adventures will come to welcome you and escort you to your hotel.
 After some rest and refreshment, you will be briefed on the trek itinerary.

 During the evening, you can stroll out in the town of Paro.
 As you pass the main streets, you can observe many traditional buildings.
 After returning to the hotel, you will prepare for the next day’s hike.

 The mesmerizing monastery, seemingly sitting on the edge of a cliff, is perhaps the most famous in Bhutan.
 It is also known as Paro Taktsang or Taktsang Palphug Monastery.
-As per the mystical legend surrounding it, Guru Rimpoche/Padmasambhava flew to this very location on the back of a tigress after identifying it as a secret place to meditate for 3 months thereafter.
-Guru Rimpoche is known to be tantric who brought Buddhism to Bhutan.
+As per the mystical legend surrounding it, Guru Rimpoche/Padmasambhava flew to this very location on the back of a tigress after identifying it as a secret place to meditate three months after that.
+Guru Rimpoche is known to be a tantric who brought Buddhism to Bhutan.
 It is in this cave of the monastery that he practiced Vajrayana - tantra teaching.
-It was built in 1684 by the Penlop of Paro and has now become a place of worship and tourism.
+It was built in 1684 by the Penlop of Paro and has become a place of worship and tourism.

 Return to Paro and overnight stay at hotel.